 All About Dental Implants

 Dental implants are made up of three different parts.
 First, a titanium implant post is placed in the jawbone.
-Next, a piece called an abutment is used to connect the implant post with the final restoration.
-The final restoration is usually a dental crown.
+Next, the dentist places a piece we call an abutment on top of the implant post.
+The abutment will hold the final restoration, which is usually a dental crown.
 However, dental implants can also support a fixed bridge or denture.

-Dental implants are often called the gold standard of tooth replacement.
+Dental implants are often the best option for permanent tooth replacement.
 While they cost more upfront, you don’t have further costs in the future.
 This is because implants are the only option that replaces the tooth root.
 It stops your jawbone from continuing to deteriorating further, and can even help to reverse the deterioration that’s already been done.

 Implants have a surgical aspect.
 After surgery, you have to wait 3-6 months for the implant posts to heal and fuse with the jawbone.
 While this is a long time, it’s essential to get the stability implants are known for.
 Since the implants fuse with the jawbone, you get back 100% of your bite function.
 You don’t have to worry about your restoration slipping or falling out.

-Even with advancements in dentistry, dentures are bulky and take time to get used to.
+Even with advancements in dentistry, dentures are bulky and take time to adjust to.
 Implants don’t have this problem.
-They both look and feel the most natural of any tooth replacement option, especially when the final restoration is a dental crown.
+Dental implants look the most real out of any tooth replacement option, especially when the final restoration is a dental crown.
 No extra maintenance is needed with implants, either.
 Simply brush, floss, and visit the dentist regularly and they can last for years to come.
+Learn more about dental implants.

 Getting Dental Implants in Austin, Texas

 Do dental implants sound like the right choice to replace your missing teeth?
-Call us or schedule an appointment online.
+Call Austin Dental Care at 512-518-6392 or schedule an appointment online.